 The contributions that are made to a pension plan, under section 80CCC, are tax-exempt up to a maximum ceiling of INR 1 lakh.
 The withdrawals, however, are not tax-free.
-It is only the one-third of the corpus that is distributed to the retiree (soon after reaching the retirement age) by the pension plan is tax-free.
+Only one-third of the corpus that is distributed to the retiree (soon after reaching the retirement age) by the pension plan is tax-free.
 The rest of the money is distributed as an annuity and is subject to taxation depending on the retiree’s tax rate at the time of retirement.

-There are pension plans that are sponsored by an insurer where the investment is solely in debt and is best suited for investors who are conservative.
-There are plans that are unit linked and invest in both equity and debt.
-The third kind of pension plan is the National Pension Scheme which invests in either in 100 percent government securities, 100 percent debt securities (other than government securities) or in a maximum of 50 percent equity.
+- the National Pension Scheme which invests in either in 100 percent government securities, 100 percent debt securities (other than government securities) or in a maximum of 50 percent equity

 The Government of India introduced a new Pension Scheme for people who wanted to build up their pension amount.
 With the scheme, your savings will be invested in debt and equity market, based on your preference.
 It allows you to withdraw 60 percent of the funds at the time of retirement and the remaining 40 percent is used for the purchase of the annuity.
 The maturity amount is subject to tax.